 This knife has a 5 inch long titanium blade that ends in either a blunt or sharp point.
 The knife has a hollow ground edge as well as a serrated edge.
 The sheath is much better than the last one and will not fall off easily.
 There is really no real difference from what I can tell between this knife and the last knife beyond those points.

 This knife received a 3.5 star rating on Amazon but it has only 5 reviews.
 2 of the reviews come from reviewers who are new to diving and, therefore, their 1 star reviews must be taken with some salt.
 The other 3 reviews all gave the knife 5 stars.

 What I really like about this knife is that the serration are much larger than the serration of the Promate dive knife.
 This allows you to sharpen it easier–but don’t expect to be sharpening it regularly since titanium is incredibly hard.

 You can’t hit the back of the knife with a rock and use it to chop down a tree like what Bear Grylls did, but I’m sure no one who dives regularly would use that feature of a knife either.
 For a few bucks more than the Promate knife, this knife is a steal.

 Atomic Aquatics is a big name in diving equipment.
 The 4 inch titanium dive knife features a serrated as well as non-serrated blade and a line cutting notch.
 The knife’s sheath is of very good construction, better than that of the other two knives.
 It also is fully disassemable so you can easily clean your knife once you get on to land.

 The Atomic Aquatics knife has a 5 star review on Amazon and is very popular with divers on dive forums.
 One member even stated how he has his for over 5 years now and truly enjoys this dive knife.
-It retails for around $120.
+You can see the latest price HERE.

 Conclusion on Which is the Dive Knife